weibeld/RPC-Client-Heroku/README.md

 A simple [RabbitMQ](http://www.rabbitmq.com/) remote procedure call (RPC) client Heroku application written in Java.

-The client makes a request for adding two numbers to its corresponding server, and waits for a response with the result from the server.
+The client makes a request for adding two numbers to its corresponding server, waits for a response from the server, and then exits.

 RPC uses **synchronous** communication.
 That is, when the client makes a request to the server, the client blocks until it receives the response from the server.